brandonlibertore/brandonlibertore/README.md

 </div>

 <h3 align="center">
-  Aspiring Frontend/Fullstack Engineer with a specialization in Computer Science from UC Irvine
+  Software Developer at Basis with a specialization in Computer Science from the University of California, Irvine
 </h3>

 <p align="center">